Ruth Matters (President)

 Outside medicine Ruth actively pursues her interests of hockey, indoor sport climbing and piano.

 Anna Miedecke (Secretary and Vice President)

-Anna was Tasmanian until a move to Queensland for a year in 2006 resulted in marriage (to another Tasmanian), house renovation and kids.
+Anna was a Tasmanian until a move to Queensland for a year in 2006 resulted in marriage (to another Tasmanian), house renovation and kids.
 She was extremely fortunate to train at Royal Hobart Hospital and had a fabulous year in Taunton, UK prior to moving to Brisbane to complete an adult cardiac fellowship.
 A paediatric fellowship in Brisbane followed.
 A maternity locum (for a certain paediatric anaesthetist very well known to SPANZA) was her first consultant job.
 It was too good to leave and led to 10 very happy years at Mater Children’s Hospital in Brisbane.
-Recently the opening of Lady Cilento Children’s presented new opportunities, challenges and colleagues.
+The opening of Lady Cilento Children’s (now Queensland Children’s Hospital) presented new opportunities, challenges and colleagues.

-Anna’s work interests include paediatric cardiac anaesthesia, policies and procedures (deputy director of policy and quality at LCCH – arguably better than deputy of people which includes rosters?!), and generally having fun at work.
+Anna’s work interests include paediatric cardiac anaesthesia, policies and procedures, and generally having fun at work.
 She’s dedicated in trying to make anaesthesia more friendly, efficient and safe.
 She is also involved in formal teaching and enjoys working with junior staff to encourage their learning in a clinical environment.